tech-exe/youtube-downloader/README.md

 The files you downloaded will be in the root folder.

 ## Future updates
 I am planning on adding a GUI.
-We will see when I am doing this...
+We will see when I am doing this.